 Small Business Owners share their tips for turning things around after costly mistakes.

-& Co., Anaheim,
+Founder, Hendrick & Co., Anaheim, California

 His error was outsourcing the site’s redesign—including incorporation of an interactive map—to a web design company he knew little about, based on a friend’s recommendation.
 The designer repeatedly missed deadlines, and after nearly a year, the site was stagnating.
 “The sales we could have gotten are probably in the hundreds of thousands,” Hendrickson says.

 Hendrickson decided to swallow the financial loss, regain control of the site and redesign it himself.
 “It took me a while to just realize it was a mistake and that every small business makes mistakes,” he says.

 That, and not to outsource anything based on references alone.

 Co-Owner, Merca Property Management, Miami, Florida

 Mistake: Forcing a big-business culture

 The hardest lesson in business can be unlearning past habits.
 Having worked at one of the world’s largest telecom companies, Alejandro Aguilar was unaccustomed to his new role leading operations for a small real estate company, despite the fact that he co-founded it in 2013.
 Initially, his instinct was to enforce the same rules as his previous corporate bosses.

 He invested $15,000 in sophisticated software systems, including the project management program Todoist, without first securing buy-in from the agents, accountant, property manager and marketing staffer who would be using it.
 Aguilar instructed them to drop their former communication habits and schedule all meetings and appointments on a shared network.